 I searched the house.
-No yellow ribbons, no yellow bows anywhere.
-I was stumped.
-We had one present under the tree that would work for the small gifts tied on the tree.
-We had purchased a pack of six miniature cars like the favorite Hot Wheels.
+There were no yellow ribbons, no yellow bows anywhere.
+They stumped me.
+We had one present under the tree that would work for the small gifts to tie on the tree.
+It was a pack of six miniature cars like the favorite Hot Wheels.
 All we had to do was to unwrap the box, take out the individual cars, and find something that could pass as a yellow ribbon.

-I tried calling all the neighbors who were home, but by midnight, I was exhausted from searching for the elusive yellow ribbon.
+I tried calling all the neighbors who were home, but by midnight, it exhausted me from searching for the elusive yellow ribbon.
 It was then I remembered the yellow silk blouse in my closet.
-It had been purchased only weeks earlier at Dayton’s to match the new brown wool suit I bought for a seminar I led at the Thunderbird Hotel.
+I purchased it only weeks earlier at Dayton’s, to match the new brown wool suit I bought for a seminar I led at the Thunderbird Hotel.
 The silk blouse with lace trim was the most expensive single piece of clothing I had ever purchased.

 I cradled the blouse in my arms as I headed for the kitchen.
 The scissors looked huge in my hand as I turned the blouse over.
 I took a deep breath and cut six long strips from down the back of that beautiful silk blouse.
 Weary, we tied the toy cars onto the tree branches with the yellow pieces of silk, munched on cookies and cheese, and finally dropped into bed.

 We woke up early the next morning to the excited laughter of two little boys.
-We quietly moved to the doorway to the living room and found the boys in front of the Christmas tree.
+We tiptoed to the doorway to the living room and found the boys in front of the Christmas tree.

 The Teacher was Right About Santa Mouse!